 New Dhankar Monastery

 New Dhankar monastery at the base of this cliff is the practicing monastery now.
 The old one is a treasure trove that conserves the energy of the past prayers.
 World Monuments Fund has included Dhankar monastery in 100 most endangered monuments in the world.
-I hope it holds on for few more generations to admire it.
+I hope it holds on for a few more generations to admire it.

 There is a rural museum just outside the Dhankar monastery.
 It was closed on the day I was there.
 I later read a lot of blogs and figured out that no one has ever seen it open.

-Video of drive to Dhankar Monastery
+Video of a drive to Dhankar Monastery